ejnguyen619/javascript-projects/Shopping-Cart/README.md

 - Open and close cart button
 - Implement buttons for each item in cart
 - Setup data in Contentful
+- Host application in Netlify

 ## Dependencies-Technologies
 - Contentful: headless CMS to store product information
 - Netlify: host website

 ## Future Improvements
+- Divide app.js into multiple files based on class